Politics of Belize: Executive branch

 Belize is a constitutional monarchy and parliamentary democracy based on the Westminster model.
-Belize is a member of the Commonwealth of Nations.
-King Charles III is head of state and is represented in the country by Governor-General Froyla Tzalam, a Belizean and Belize's third Governor-General.
-The primary executive organ of government is the Cabinet led by a Prime Minister (head of government).
+Belize is a member of the Commonwealth of Nations. is head of state and is represented in the country by Governor-General Froyla Tzalam, a Belizean and Belize's third governor-general.
+The primary executive organ of government is the Cabinet led by a prime minister (head of government).
 Cabinet ministers are members of the majority political party in Parliament and usually hold elected seats in the National Assembly concurrently with their Cabinet positions.
 Cabinet members can also be drawn from the Senate.